Coupling, local times, immersions: Acknowledgements

 \section{Acknowledgements}

-I gratefully acknowledge the contribution of Prof.~Michel \citeauthor{Emery-2009}, whose question concerning BKR diffusions encouraged me to develop the initial idea of coupling Brownian motion together with local time, and who pointed out how to improve the last part of the proof of Theorem \ref{thm:isofiltration-coupling}.
+This work was supported in part by EPSRC Research Grant EP/K013939.
+I gratefully acknowledge the contribution of Prof. Michel \'{E}mery, whose question concerning BKR diffusions encouraged me to develop the initial idea of coupling Brownian motion together with local time, and who pointed out how to improve the last part of the proof of Theorem~\ref {thm:isofiltration-coupling}.
 I am also thankful for useful remarks from an anonymous referee.